Obscuretone/obscuretone.github.io/public/posts/en/legacy.md

 This is what makes constitutional design hard.

-You are not choosing between clean and messy.

-You are choosing which mess you want to operate.
+Constitutional design means choosing which form of mess you are prepared to operate.

 ## Closing Thought